 When making the decision to hire an analytics agency, there are many questions you need to ask yourself and any potential agency to determine if you have a good fit.
-Here are 5 things to consider about your own company, and 5 things to consider about the agency you’re talking to before you decide.

 As a rule of thumb, at least 5% and as much as 10% of your marketing budget should be invested in analytics tools, internal team, and agencies or consultants.